Amazon Kayaking Adventures in Ecuador

 We’ll return to camp for lunch, and then we’ll navigate in our motorized canoe for about 15 minutes upriver to visit the home of the founder of the community, the Casa de la Abuela.
 Considered the Harpy Eagle’s nest of the area, this traditional home is situated on a 50 meter high hill with an incredible view of the surroundings.
 Here we’ll learn about the way of life in the jungle, and the history and traditions of the community.
 We’ll learn how the traditional drink, chicha, is made, and we’ll also learn how chocolate is made from the harvest of cacao.
 At the end of the day, we’ll enjoy the sunset from this incredible viewpoint with the spectacular radiant colors of the Amazon.
 Return to camp for dinner.

 Day 5: Departure

 After our final breakfast in the Amazon, we’ll travel upriver in our motorized canoe for about an hour and a half to reach the Pindo bridge, where our transportation will be waiting to take us back to Coca (about an hour and 40 minutes).
 We’ll drop you off at the airport or bus station to return to Quito or continue on your journey.

-To get to Coca from Quito, there are daily flights from Quito which currently cost about $180 round trip and take about 40 minutes each way.
+To get to Coca from Quito, there are daily flights from Quito which take about 40 minutes each way.
 There are also frequent buses departing from the Quitumbe terminal in the south of Quito which cost about $12.50 each way, and there is an office in the Mariscal district where bus tickets can be purchased up to 3 days in advance.
 Most clients traveling to Coca by bus take a night bus, these depart Quito around 23:00 daily and arrive in Coca around 6 AM.

 Included in the amazon tours: